 Serving Suggestions

-Down here in the Keys, they are served as a side alongside fried fish or fish tacos in many restaurants.
+Down here in the Keys, tostones are served as a side alongside fried mahi mahi or fish tacos in many restaurants.
+They're a perfect match for fresh, flavorful seafood!

-You can serve the tasty treats on a platter at summer get-togethers with Guacamole, Mango Pico de Gallo, rice and beans, and fresh fruit.
+For a fun summer gathering, serve these crispy treats on a platter with guacamole, mango pico de gallo, rice and beans, and fresh fruit.

 Recommended

-Known as Tostones con Mayo Ketchup in Puerto Rico, these twice-fried green bananas make an out-of-the-ordinary and tropical appetizer or side dish.
+Known as Tostones con Mayo Ketchup in Puerto Rico, these twice-fried sliced plantains make a unique and tropical appetizer or side dish.

-Check out My Mom's Spanish Rice.
-The real deal from Havana!
+Check out My Mom's Spanish Rice. – the real deal straight from Havana!

 FAQ